-Find out more about the funding available for your university education.
+Find out more about the funding available for our Higher Education (HE) courses.

 For Higher Education (HE) courses, student loans are available to most students undertaking a full-time degree, foundation degree, HND/HNC, PGCE or Certificate in Education programme.